 By Heather Sliker, director of academics, Legacy Traditional Schools

-The summer sun is setting and the new school year is on the horizon.
-If you’re like most families, summer has been full of swimming, spending time outside and family vacations, but with all that fun, the last thing on yours, and your children’s minds is preparing for school.
+The summer sun is out, but a new school year is on the horizon.
+If you’re like most families, summer is full of swimming, spending time outside, and family vacations, but with all that fun, the last thing on yours, and your children’s minds is preparing for school.

 Each year during summer break, children are losing more than baby teeth and toys, they’re losing valuable classroom time with their teachers and critical math and reading skills as they progress to their next grade.

-A study of the effects of summer vacation on achievement test scores found that a student’s learning capacity decreased after a long summer vacation.
+A study of the effects of summer vacation on achievement test scores found that a student’s learning capacity decreased after long summer vacations.
 By fifth grade, experts say the “summer slide” can leave some students two-and-a-half to three years behind their peers.